Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Experiments

 \subsection{Efficiency Analysis}

-\textbf{Training Cost.} Fine-tuning five skills on the Temporal Order Planning agent with R2R and synthetic skill-specific datasets requires approximately $3,329$ minutes ($\sim 55.5$ hours) in total.
-For comparison, SRDF training on R2R with larger data augmentation takes $2,521$ minutes ($\sim 42$ hours), suggesting that SkillNav's skill-based training introduces a relatively higher training cost.
-However, this represents a one-time training investment; unlike prior supervised VLN models that require repeated retraining to adapt to new environments or instruction styles, SkillNav achieves strong generalization across datasets without additional retraining.
+\textbf{Training Cost.} Fine-tuning five skills on the Temporal Order Planning agent with R2R and synthetic skill-specific datasets under the SRDF setting requires approximately $3,329$ minutes ($\sim 55.5$ hours) in total.
+For comparison, SRDF training on R2R with large data augmentation takes $2,521$ minutes ($\sim 42$ hours), suggesting that SkillNav's skill-based training introduces a relatively higher training cost.
+However, this represents a one-time training investment; unlike prior supervised VLN models that require repeated retraining to adapt to new environments or instruction styles, SkillNav achieves strong generalization across datasets without additional retraining. \textbf{Inference Cost.} We provide inference time and throughput comparison in Table~\ref{tab:runtime}.
+SkillNav introduces overhead due to the VLM-based action router, reaching $0.49$ throughput on Test-N-Basic of GSA-R2R, which is roughly $50\times $ slower than ScaleVLN but still nearly $20\times$ faster than MapGPT.
+We further analyze the per-step latency of open-source VLM models in Table~\ref{tab:router_runtime_analysis_appendix} and the computation cost of closed-source models in Table~\ref{tab:efficiency_routers_deployment_costs}.
+Local open-source models such as Qwen2.5-VL-7B achieve a competitive inference time of $1.57$s per step.
+By decoupling high-level reasoning from low-level action execution, the VLM-based Router is invoked only during skill-switching events rather than at every execution step.
+This allows SkillNav to achieve a latency of $9.69$s per case, which is $2-4\times$ faster than existing baselines like NavGPT~\cite{zhou_navgpt_2023} and FlexVLN~\cite{zhang2025flexvln}.

-\textbf{Inference Cost.} We provide inference time and throughput comparison in Table~\ref{tab:runtime}.
-SkillNav introduces overhead due to its Temporal Reordering LLM and VLM-based action router, reaching $0.49$ throughput on Test-N-Basic of GSA-R2R, which is roughly $50\times $ slower than ScaleVLN but still nearly $20\times$ faster than MapGPT.
-The Random variant, despite sharing the DUET as the backbone and selecting only one DUET for action prediction, is $4.3\times $ slower than ScaleVLN due to the per-observation skill selection overhead that prevents batch inference.
 Overall, while SkillNav is less efficient than supervised models, it achieves a better efficiency-generalization trade-off.
 Also, it advances both efficiency and generalization compared to LLM-based VLN agents.